ESGF/esgf-test-suite/README.md

 esgf-test-suite
 ===============

-Python (and bash) nosetests scripts for ESGF integration test and validation
+Python (and bash) nosetests scripts for ESGF integration tests and validation

-## UPDATE 10/20/2017

-* Adding LLNL scripts to deploy a full node test on a remote VM (controled using vmware vmrun on the local server host OS).

 ## Purpose and limits of this tool:

 ESGF Test Suite is a full python application.

 It is designed to perform integration tests on ESGF nodes.
-At this point of time, the scope is to test a single data node and its three peer services (idp services, index services and compute services).
+The tests are organized as a acyclic graph and they can be refered to with a set of attributes.
+In the given test\_plan.pdf, the leaf are the tests and the non terminal nodes are the attributes.
+The underlined tests are implemented.

 ESGF Test Suite offers to run high level tests from a desktop so the tested node can be validated from the end user perspective.
 Current developments will also let admins to test and validate the stack by running tests on the node itself.

 ## Requirements: